2011JavaReact/jwilsonProject0/README.md

 }
 ```
 (LastUpdatedBy data will be excluded for standard users.)
+A successful post insert will return a status code 201.
 ### PUT /inventory
 A PUT request to the /inventory enpoint will update inventory records on the database.
 The id value of the inventory record you want to update should be included in the URI
 > /inventory/{id}